-Taldyk Pass is a high mountain pass at an elevation of 3,615 m (around 11,300 ft.) above the sea level, located in the Alay Mountains of the Osh Province of eastern Tajikistan.
-The pass is traversed by the M41 highway (the Pamir Highway).
+Taldyk Pass is a high mountain pass at an elevation of 3.615m (around 11,860ft) above the sea level, located in the Alay Mountains of the Osh Province of eastern Tajikistan.
+The pass, also known as Taldok, is traversed by the asphalted M41 highway (Pamir Highway).

 Due its unique location and the climb in elevation over thousands of feet, and passing through remote areas, it is important when driving in these conditions to be prepared.
 Ascending from Arbosaba the climb is 25 km long and has an average gradient of 6.9%.
 The last seven kilometres are very tough reaching a gradient of almost 8%.
 Check weather forecasts before leaving home, and remember that it becomes cooler and often more prone to storms at higher elevations.